xizon/Uix-Page-Builder/README.md

 * Fix: Fixed some issues under Strict Standards.
 * Fix: Fixed an issue where instagram images were not displayed.
+* Tweak: Compatible with the new core gutenberg editor, ready for version 5.0.

 ##### = 1.5.2 (July 7, 2018) =